 Step 3 Review: All bids are reviewed by Saskatoon Land following the application deadline.
 The successful proponent is contacted by a Saskatoon Land representative.
 Bids must be independent from any other bidder or potential bidder.
 Saskatoon Land may, at its discretion, take any action it considers appropriate (including rejecting any bid or disqualifying any bidder from bidding on this tender or another tender) if, in its opinion, there is any appearance that a bidder has consulted another bidder or potential bidder regarding:

 - methods, factors or formulas used to calculate prices

 - the intention or decision to submit, or not submit, a bid

 - any other indication of collusion regarding bid prices

 Step 4 Agreement: The successful bidder must enter into a Sale Agreement within 30 days of notification of the award of the tender.
 Failure to enter into the Sale Agreement within the prescribed time period will be deemed in default of the terms of the tender and the bid deposit will be forfeited.

-Step 5 Architectural Approval: The successful bidder may apply for a building permit upon receiving final approval from Saskatoon Land.
-Once the architectural evaluation is completed, the successful bidder may apply for a building permit by providing the Building Standards Branch with a copy of the Sale Agreement, building plans and Architectural Controls approval letter.
+Step 5 Architectural Approval: The successful bidder shall not apply for a building permit until receiving final Architectural Controls approval from Saskatoon Land.
+Once the architectural evaluation is completed, the successful bidder may apply for a building permit by providing the Building Standards Division with a copy of the Sale Agreement, building plans and Architectural Controls approval letter.
 Saskatoon Land reserves the right to take up to two weeks to review and comment on the plans after any submission is made by the successful bidder.